-Here’s my basic fiddlosophy on adding variation to music.
+Here’s my basic fiddlosophy on adding variation to fiddle tunes.
 The principles can be used by beginners as well as advanced players.
 Lower on the page, I’ll detail what types of variations can be added by students of different skill levels.

 - Start by adding variation to a single note.